 With the birth of positive psychology, which was a radical shift in the right direction, the focus shifted to look at strengths and enabling individuals.
 The results were extraordinary performance.

 Leveraging on the field of positive psychology, here are 5 ways to nurture extraordinary performance:

-1. Focus on the behaviors, not the targets
+1. Focus on behaviours, not targets

 Increase our customer base by x users.
 Sell y products by the end of the financial year.
 Reduce costs by z.

 Targets are easy.
 They’re tangible and they directly translate to the bottom line.
 It’s fair, with everyone measured equally, and there’s little room for misinterpretation.
 The numbers don’t lie!
-In the end of the day, it’s the results that matter.
+At the end of the day, it’s the results that matter.
 Or is it?

 Results do matter, of course.

 However, I’ve found that I get much better results when I focus on the behaviours more than the targets.
 When the desired behaviours – like responsibility, communication, and trust – are reinforced, suddenly the results are a natural outcome.
 More often than not, hard targets are exceeded as a result.

 2. Reward what you want to see, don’t punish what you want to see less of